-These two certainly made an impression on James Joyce – they were mentioned in his last great work, Finnegan’s Wake.
+The cat and mouse definitely left an impression on James Joyce as he mentioned them in his last greatest work , Finnegan’s Wake.

 Christ Church Cathedral, Christchurch Place, Dublin

 - April – September: Mon-Sat, 09:30 – 19:00; Sun 12:30 – 14:30 & 16:30 – 19:00

 - March & October: Mon-Sat 09:30 – 18:00; Sun 12:30 – 14:30 & 16:30 – 18:00